kjleopold/datafun-03-analytics/README.md

 - **`kleopold_process_json.py`**
 The script returns the highest scoring Super Bowl, the team that has made the most appearances, and the average point spread
 - **`kleopold_process_txt.py`**
-The script returns how many times the word "Oz" occurs in the play
+The script returns how many times the word "Oz" occurs in the playscript

 ### Fetchers:
 `py kleopold_get_csv.py`